Dominic-Taylor-Dev/blackjack-game/README.md

 <h2> How to Play </h2>

+You only have two options: hit or stick.
+Follow the onscreen instructions - the game will end when you either choose to stick at your current score, or when you go bust (i.e. you amass over 21 points).

-Rules are the same as normal BlackJack except that aces have a fixed value of 11, rather than being optionally 1 or 11.
+Rules are the same as normal Blackjack except that aces have a fixed value of 11, rather than being optionally 1 or 11.
 This was for coding simplicity more than anything else...!

 <h2> How the code is structured </h2>